EthanHowellUKY/EAS_Code/README.md

 # Single-Degree-of-Freedom Experiments Demonstrating Electromagnetic Formation Flying for Small Satellite Swarms Using Piecewise-Sinusoidal Controls
 ---
 This project is dedicated for Electromagnetic Actuation and Pulse Sensing in Single Degree of Freedom.
 The program written in this repository is for Experiment Setup that was built by [Ajin Sunny](https://github.com/ajinsunny).
-The program was originally written by [Ajin Sunny](https://github.com/ajinsunny).
-The program was last uploaded on 10-04-2019.
+The program was originally written by [Ajin Sunny](https://github.com/ajinsunny), with ongoing development toward Two-Degree-of-Freedom by [Ethan Howell](https://github.com/EthanHowellUKY).
+The program was last uploaded on 03-01-2020.

 ## Experimental Setup
 ---